jeroenvdhoven/dockertraining/README.md

 Use the example provided in the link above as a starting template.
 When you are done, you can use the `flask run` command inside the `main/server` folder to start the server as follows.
-Try this out with the example first to see if it works.
+Try this out with the example found at the flask website first to see if it works.
 ```
 export FLASK_APP=server.py
 flask run --host 127.0.0.1